By D. Brian Smith

 Bavarian Motor Works

-There was a large crowd at Subaru and an enormous audience for the BMW conference.
+There was an immense crowd at Subaru and an enormous audience for the BMW conference.
 In case you hadn't noticed, BMW is an advertiser for the upcoming Mission Impossible movie.
 The fine German car company showed a movie preview during their presentation and then had the female co-star disembark from one of the electric powered BMW's in the movie.
-She said a few words, but I couldn't make out precisely what she was saying, as I was hypnotized by her mile-long legs.
+She said a few words, but I couldn't make out precisely what she was saying, as I was transfixed by her mile-long legs.

-The final meeting of the day was with another German auto company, none other than the four rings of Auto Union fame, represented by the sole surviving marque - Audi.
+The final meeting of the day was with another Teutonic auto company, none other than the four rings of Auto Union fame, represented by the sole surviving marque - Audi.
 Audi's designing and manufacturing automobiles as if the company's older brother Wanderer is supplying all the designers and engineers.
-In other words, the company 's producing some spectacular vehicles.
+In other words, the manufacturer 's producing some spectacular cars.
 In fact, Motor Press Guild awarded its first ever Car of the Year prize to Audi for its A7.
-You can see the photo of MPG President Laura Burstein awarding the prize to a couple of Audi's executives in the photo gallery.
+You can see the photo of MPG President Laura Burstein awarding the stylish trophy to a couple of Audi's executives in the photo gallery.

 Redlline Review rode the train once again on Thursday for the Lotus Cars of America press conference.
 Lotus announced three IndyCar teams for next year's IndyCar season and introduced a new president for Lotus in North America.
 They also indicated that the five new models that were first premiered at the Paris Auto Show 2010, including the Esprit and Elite are all on schedule to make their respective production deadlines.
 We can't wait.

-In the coming days, we'll be writing more in depth about the concept cars, new models, the hybrids and the other new notable automobiles that captured our attention at the L.A.
+In the coming days, we'll be covering the concept cars, new models, the hybrids and the other new notable vehicles that captured our attention at the L.A.
 Auto Show in more detail.
-But until then, visit our gallery and examine some of the sweet rides that will be coming to the showroom floors all across this great country of ours.
-By all accounts the automotive industry is coming out of the recession just fine.
+But until then, visit our gallery and examine some of the sweet cars that will be coming to the showroom floors all across this great country of ours.
+By all accounts the automotive industry is coming out of the recession with a lusty vengeance and a roar of renewed vigor and vitality.
 We have faith that other industries won't be far behind.